 The study’s findings demonstrate that timing is an important factor in improving the use of medication and enhancing patient safety.
 The study reiterated that medication errors “are a serious public health problem that threatens patient safety and imposes substantial costs.”
 Medication errors are defined by the U.S. National Coordinating Council for Medication Error Reporting and Preventing as “any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.”

-In the event that a patient suffers from a Maryland medical error, the patient (or someone on their behalf) may be able to file a claim to recover financial compensation.
+Yes, in the event that a patient suffers from a Maryland medical error, the patient (or someone on their behalf) may be able to file a claim to recover financial compensation.
 Those who may be at fault may include the healthcare professional who prescribed the medication, transmitted the prescription, filled the prescription, administered the medication, manufactured the medication, performed a procedure, and the entities that employed or supervised those individuals.
 An injured patient must show that the person or entity at fault acted or failed to act in some way, that the error failed to meet the standard of care owed to the patient, and the error caused the plaintiff’s injuries.
 In general, a Maryland injury claim must be filed within three years of the date of the injury, although there are some exceptions.
 Patients who file successful medical error claims may be able to recover financial compensation for damages such as past and future medical expenses, lost wages, physical therapy bills, and mental suffering.

 Baltimore Attorneys Representing Medication Error Victims